Miracle: Happy Summer from William Hung

 Miracle: Happy Summer from William Hung is the second and final full-length studio album of American singer William Hung, released in 2005.
 It includes covers of songs by Hung, as well as inspirational messages similar to those on his debut album Inspiration.
-The album didn't chart, unlike his previous albums, and only sold 7,000 copies.
+The album failed to chart, unlike his previous albums, and only sold 7,000 copies.
 But similar to his previous records, it was highly panned by critics.

 Background and release

 Similar to the two albums, Miracle includes covers of summer-themed songs by Hung, and also two of Hung's personal favorite songs, "Tie a Yellow Ribbon", and "I Love L.A".
 The album also includes inspirational sayings, or "Moments," from Hung similar to those on his debut album Inspiration.
 A 3rd album by William Hung was first announced in March 2005, and said he would be picking the songs for the album.
 A track listing and release date for the album was later revealed on June 25, 2005.
 A single was released for the album, "Achy Breaky Heart", and singer Billy Ray Cyrus also appeared in the song's tongue-in-cheek music video.
 The album was far less commercially successful than Hung's previous albums, Hung for the Holidays and Inspiration, with no chart performance received and with sales of only 7,000 units.